01-edu/public/subjects/sliceremove/README.md

 ### Instructions

-- Write a function that takes a slice of integers and int and removes any number in the slice that is equal to the int then returns the slice
+Write a function that takes a slice of integers and an `int` as arguments, if the given `int` exists in the slice then remove it, otherwise return the slice.
-- If the slice is empty, return the slice itself
+- If the slice is empty, return the slice itself.

 ### Expected function